amitgupta7/azure-tf-vms/README.md

 ]
 ssh_credentials = "azuser/yourPasswordStringHere"
 ```
-## Downloading SAI packages
+## Downloading SAI packages and running a cluster install
-Add the download url and license key to your `terraform.tfvars` file to download to `/home/azuser` folder with azure cloud-init.
+Create a new pod and add the download url and license key to your `terraform.tfvars` file.
+The cloud init will download the packages to `/home/azuser` folder.
 The script will try and install the cluster.
-The install output can be checked in `/var/log/cloud-init-output.log file`.
+The cloud-init install output can be checked in `/var/log/cloud-init-output.log file`.
+No clean-up is performed, to allow manually installing the pods (if the script fails).
 ```hcl
 downloadurl = "provide_installer_tar_url"
 licensekey = "provide_license_key"